-Come to a Friday night service and feel the warmth of our community, even as we observe services online.
-Our Temple Beth Ami community is only as strong as our members, so please contact Executive Director Debbie Ezrin at email@example.com or 301-340-6818 to learn how you can strengthen our community through membership.
+Join a Friday night Shabbat service and feel the warmth of our community, even as we observe services online.
+Our Temple Beth Ami community is only as strong as our members, so please contact Executive Director Debbie Ezrin at firstname.lastname@example.org or 301-340-6818 to learn how you can strengthen our community.
+If you are ready to join now, please complete the membership form below and return it to Debbie Ezrin at email@example.com at your convenience.

 Thank you for your interest in Temple Beth Ami.
 We’re delighted to learn of your interest in joining our congregation, and we appreciate the opportunity to tell you more about our vibrant, welcoming community and all we have to offer – spiritually, educationally, and socially.